anirudhashastri/BlindSight/README.md

     - [Whisper CPP](https://github.com/ggerganov/whisper.cpp) is a localized Speech to text model developed by OpenAI.
 For our use case we have decided to go with Whisper Tiny.
     - We have spoken about the set and instalation of this module below.
 - LLM:
-    - We are using Lamma3.1:70B through a API from [Groq](https://console.groq.com/docs/models).
+    - We are using Llama.1:70B through a API from [Groq](https://console.groq.com/docs/models).
     - Though we are using an LLM API key in some key places due to time shortage but we wil evetually be using a local LLM to improve scerity
-    - Curertnly we are using the Lamma API as we want to make it mobile for testing purposes.
-However this can bring up privacy and security issues (as dicussed below).However the in the case when this is being deployed to customers as a product we plan to use local Lamma from [Ollama](https://ollama.com/library/llama3.1) as we have already tested with it and it works.
+    - Curertnly we are using the Llama API as we want to make it mobile for testing purposes.
+However this can bring up privacy and security issues (as dicussed below).However the in the case when this is being deployed to customers as a product we plan to use local Llama from [Ollama](https://ollama.com/library/llama3.1) as we have already tested with it and it works.

 - Multi Threading:
     - currently we have parallelized the Speach to text for the **Document Reader** so that it is not overwhelming for the user.